Login

 Swimming Equipment

-• Swimsuits – A new team suit is chosen each year by the Swimmer Rep, information about the current season’s suit will be made available prior to the start of the season.
+• Swimsuits – A team suit is chosen each year and the current season’s suit will be made available prior to the start of the season.
+In addition, opportunities to purchase the suit will be made available.

 • Goggles & Kickboards are required to be purchased for all swimmers.